C2SM/icon4py/README.md

 pytest -v
 ```

-For advanced development tasks involving changes in external dependencies, you can tell `pip` to use a specific folder as base path for checked out sources: `.gitignore`):
+For advanced development tasks involving changes in external dependencies, you can tell `pip` to use a specific folder as base path for checked out sources:

 ```bash
 # Install all the ICON4Py packages.